Kubernetes MCP server

 Configuration

-Configure the server using command-line arguments:
+You can configure the MCP server using command-line arguments:

-# Using npx
+# Run with npx

 npx kubernetes-mcp-server@latest --help